 - In an even more meta example, the sequel has the player themselves (unknowingly) lying to Sagi and co.

-- Scooby-Doo plays this trope straight constantly during its early incarnations, although they begin playing with it in later series and spinoffs.
-In the original series, the one character the gang briefly meets early on in each episode disappears and is never seen again...
-Until the monster is captured.
+- Scooby-Doo plays this trope straight constantly during its early incarnations, although like many of the franchise's mainstay tropes, they begin playing with it to some regularity by the late 1990s/early 2000s.
+In the original series, it's the one character the gang briefly meets early, only to disappear and never be seen again... until the monster is captured.
 He usually tries to make himself extremely helpful during the brief time he's seen, which is another hint.

 - Double subverted in one episode, where the kids meet a creepy old man who tells them a creepy story of a haunted house, then disappears.
 They spend most of the episode trying to catch a headless ghost in said haunted house, only to find out it's the inheritor of the house (a person they've never seen before), trying to keep treasure hunters away until he can recover his grandfather's fortune.
 The next moment, a masked burglar wearing a bedsheet on his head breaks into the house.
 They catch him and guess what?
 He's the guy they met in the beginning.